-For a file system to have more than 8 million inodes, you must create it using the largefiles option of mkfs.
-The fsadmutility can also be used to set the largefiles flag on the file system.
-The largefiles option is enabled by default on VxFS 4.1 and later releases.
+For a file system to have more than 8 million inodes, you must create it using the largefiles option of mkfs (the fsadm utility can also be used to set the largefiles flag on the file system).
+See the mkfs_vxfs(1M) and fsadm_vxfs(1M) manual pages for details.
+The largefiles option is enabled by default on VxFS 4.1.
 In previous VxFS releases, nolargefiles was the default mount option.